Introduction: Non-Banking Financial Companies (NBFC)

 Another challenge for NBFC is that there are no tools for statutory recovery.
-Absence of statutory tools for recovery is a challenge that NBFC face and may cause disturbance in smooth working of an NBFC.
+The absence of statutory tools for recovery is a challenge that NBFCs face and may cause disturbance in the smooth working of an NBFC.

 - Limited leverage ratio:

-Though small NBFCs are exempted from maintaining CRAR (Capital Adequate Ratio) but some restrictions are put upon them that they cannot surpass the leverage ratio beyond 7.
-As a result, these NBFC in order to comply with financial demand for efficient working have to depend on banks and financial institutions which causes problems to them as in lieu of this borrowed money, these financial institutions and banks carry out due diligence on the NBFC.
-This due diligence can be challenge to these NBFC.
+Though small NBFCs are exempted from maintaining CRAR (Capital Adequate Ratio) some restrictions are put upon them that they cannot surpass the leverage ratio beyond 7.
+As a result, these NBFCs in order to comply with financial demand for efficient working have to depend on banks and financial institutions which causes problems to them as in lieu of this borrowed money, these financial institutions and banks carry out due diligence on the NBFCs.
+This due diligence can be a challenge to these NBFCs.

 - Several bodies:

 In the current times, there are several representative bodies for the NBFC.
 This is quite a challenge for NBFCs as the NBFC sector is still in the developing stages and the presence of several representative bodies poses a challenge for the NBFCs.
 There is a need to ensure that every segment of NBFCs is adequately represented in an apex body in a way that it promotes the balanced growth of the NBFC.
 It is advised that various segments of NBFC are developed in harmony and it could be achieved by setting a single representative body.

 One thing that NBFCs lack and needs to build up is a receptive ecosystem for capacity building.
 NBFCs nowadays is in need to create an ecosystem for capacity building on both an individual and collective basis.